som-labs/community/README.md

-**English:** This repository is used to welcome the Som Labs comunity.
-A voluneer group of hackers that develops code around the SomEnergia Cooperative.
+**English:** This repository is used as welcome to the Som Labs comunity, a voluneer group of hackers that develops code around the SomEnergia Cooperative.

-# SomLabs Comunity
+# Comunidad SomLabs

 Bienvenido a la Comunidad Som Labs.